vruthvik-chinthoju/employee_management-python-flask-postgres/README.md

 ---

 ## Result

-The application runs successfully and demonstrates:
+The application successfully demonstrates:
-- Flask routing and backend logic
-- HTML template rendering
-- Static file usage for styling
+-Backend development using Flask
+-Authentication and session handling
+-PostgreSQL integration
+-Real-world deployment and debugging
-- Organized and scalable project layout
+-Clean and scalable project structure

+---

+## What I Learned

+-Differences between local and cloud environments -Importance of environment variables in production -Database connectivity issues and solutions
+-Session persistence and security handling -CI/CD-style auto-deployment using Render

 ---